TinEye/tineye-services-nodejs/README.md

 matchengine = new MatchEngine('user_name', 'password', 'company_name', 'url')
 ```
 ### Methods
-Below are methods available for MatchEngine
+Below are methods available for MatchEngine, for more information on parameters and responses go to https://services.tineye.com/developers/matchengine/
 #### Add URL
 ```node
 /**